lejacobdev/Batch-4-Wins/README.md

 # Batch 4 Wins
 2-Player 4 Wins programmed in Batch.

+Goal: The first player who have 4 in a row wins!
+(Vertical, Horizontal, Diagonal)

 Open the "Start Game.bat" file to start the game.

 Use the "W" and "S" keys to navigate through the menu.
 You can confirm your selection with "E" or "Q".